cloudmaven/documentation/pages/ccs/ccs_student_research.md

 - Write up a synopsis of your research, results and blockers as you go.
   - This is your primary deliverable for participating and we will use these to further promote the program.
 - Have fun, do incredible work.

+## IAM User additions

+- Until we figure out Roles etc the NetID authentication can fall short necessitating an additional login
+- This IAM User can be an admin... with attendant risk
+- We like to hand over creds using a thumb drive
+- Kilroy when this is not possible we need to write up PGP encryption for transferring creds via email securely

 ## Tracking spending